electop/AI_Driven_Robot_Development/3D_Printer/Readme.md

    ### Dual Extrusion : No item
    ### Special Modes
    - Print Sequence : All at Once
-   - Surface MOde : Noraml
+   - Surface Mode : Normal
    - Spiralize Outer Contour : no check
    ### Experimental : No item